dorukalkan/dorukalkan.github.io/projects/hotel_revenue_analysis.md

 ### 3. Exploratory data analysis

-There were no separate column displaying revenue in the dataset, so I had to calculate an estimate by taking the sum of weekday and weekend stays, then multiplying it by average daily rate.
+There was no separate column displaying revenue in the dataset, so I had to calculate an estimate by taking the sum of weekday and weekend stays, then multiplying it by average daily rate.

 ````SQL
 SELECT arrival_date_year AS arrival_date,